Eagle Valley Community Foundation is dedicated to improving wellness in the Eagle River Valley.

 What is MIRA?

 The goal of MIRA is to bring resources and services TO people.
 MIRA aims to serve as a single-stop, comprehensive, integrated and culturally relevant approach to resource connection and service delivery where people are.
-MIRA will travel to neighborhoods, community sites and workplaces throughout Eagle County.
-Resources and services available on MIRA will change based on community needs and priorities.
-Examples of resources that will be available include basic health education and screenings, support in applying to public assistance programs, food resources, workforce development, and coordination with early childhood and physical activity programming, just to name a few.
-The resources and services will be provided by a wide variety of local community organizations.
+MIRA travels to neighborhoods, community sites and workplaces throughout Eagle County.
+Resources and services available on MIRA change based on community needs and priorities.
+Examples of available resources include basic health education and screenings, support in applying to public assistance programs, food resources, workforce development, and coordination with early childhood and physical activity programming, just to name a few.
+The resources and services are provided by a wide variety of local community organizations.